A Brief history...

 Beloved father, husband, brother and grandfather, the late Lt.
 Colonel Henry Gwynne Tayloe, Jr, a decorated veteran of WWII and Korea and a 1936 graduate of VMI, grew up in Middleburg, Va., retired to Mount Airy and lived happily here for many years with his wife Polly Montague of Charleston, SC and their children Anne, Courtenay, William and Gwynne, Jr. and an assembly of Labrador Retrievers, English Setters, German Shepherds and Dachshunds.

-Colonel Tayloe’s grandson, John Tayloe and wife Catherine, their two young children, as well as a few chickens, a Dachshund, multiple German Shorthair Pointers and a growing family of Labrador Retriever duck dogs manage the estate currently.
+Colonel Tayloe’s grandson, John Tayloe and wife Catherine, their two sons, as well as a few chickens, some upland bird dogs and a growing family of Labrador Retrievers manage the estate today hosting tours and travelers, students and family who visit from afar.

 Hon.
 John Tayloe III (1770 –1828) was prominent in business, government, and social circles.
 He was the son of John Tayloe II, builder of Mount Airy.
 A highly successful plantation owner, he took an active part in public affairs.